DK-Company/dms_integration/quickstart_guide.md

 - `privatePassword` (if certificate type supports multiple passwords, this contains the private password.
 If there is only password, this is usually the same as password)
 - `gatewayPassword` (the gateway password, which can be retrieved from DMS by registraring the certificate and acessing their toolkit)
 - `notificationQueueURL` (the URL to the notification queue inside the DMS system. the endpoint looks like this: urn:fdc:dk.skat.mft.DMS/response/CVR_{CVR_NUMBER})
 - `directoryPath` (path to the directory where the user wants the directories (in, out, success, error) to be created)
+- `cvr` company CRV number

 these fields needs to be filled with the appropriate values for the client to be set up.